Abandoned & Little-Known Airfields:

 was an advertisement for Branstetter Flying Service in a June 1946 telephone book (courtesy of Dann Shively).

-However, inexplicably, Branstetter Airport was not yet depicted at all
+However, Branstetter Airport was not yet depicted on the February 1947 Sacramento Sectional Chart.

 A March 1947 telephone book advertisement for the Branstetter Flying Service (courtesy of Dann Shively).

-The earliest depiction of Branstetter Airport which has been located
+The earliest aeronautical chart depiction of Branstetter Airport which has been located was on the August 1947 Sacramento Sectional Chart,

-A 1950 street map (courtesy of Dann Shively) depicted "Branstetter Airfield" simply as a rectangular outline on the west side of Airport Road,
+A 1950 street map (courtesy of Dann Shively) depicted "Branstetter Airfield" simply as a square outline on the west side of Airport Road,

 without showing any other airfield details.